rjo-uk/leapp/README.md

 ## Requirements

-A number of collections from Ansible Galaxy are required to run the playbooks.
-These can be found in [collections/requirements.yml](collections/requirements.yml).
+A number of collections from Ansible Galaxy or Ansible Automation Hub are required to run the playbooks.
+The [collections/requirements.yml](collections/requirements.yml) lists the requirements if using Ansible Galaxy.
 This file will be processed by AWX or Ansible Automation Platform when using this repository as a project source which should automatically install the collections when required.

 For local testing, the collections can be installed as follows: